Frequently Asked Questions

 No. Although the RWJF provided generous support to the Clinical Scholars Program for about 40 years, the Foundation announced a reorganization of its Human Capital Portfolio in June 2017, ending support for their training programs in their current form.
 The Foundation is in the process of creating new training opportunities, which will be substantively different from the current Clinical Scholars Program, which is based at four university sites and is enrolling its final class in July of 2015.
 Previously, the place-based Clinical Scholars Program prepared physicians for health services and health policy research.
 A separate national program prepared nurse faculty leaders.
 This new program will include both nurses and physicians as trainees.

-Recognizing the importance of a site-based research, the four training sites that comprised the legacy Scholars Program have partnered with their local institutions, community partners, and the VA to build upon the strong foundation of their prior work.
+Recognizing the importance of a site-based research, the training sites that comprised the legacy Scholars Program have partnered with their local institutions, community partners, and the VA to build upon the strong foundation of their prior work.
 These partnerships have enabled the new National Clinician Scholars Program to move forward on an exciting new path.
-For the first time, there will be a strong commitment to interprofessional training, as post-doctoral nurses training as Scholars alongside the physicians, and Nursing faculty will closely integrated into all aspects of the program.
+For the first time, there will be a strong commitment to inter-professional training, as post-doctoral nurses training as Scholars alongside the physicians, and Nursing faculty will closely integrated into all aspects of the program.
 Additionally, the program will build upon its commitment to engaged research, by closely integrating the interests of Scholars with partner organizations and faculty within each site.

 Although no longer sponsored by the RWJ Foundation, the new NCSP retains many of the strengths of the legacy program.
-The four participating sites have a combined experience training Scholars in excess of 100 years.
+The participating sites have a combined experience training Scholars in excess of 100 years.
 The sites have a strong commitment to innovation in teaching and scholarship, engaging partners in all phases of the research and educational process, and creating a culture where Scholars are inspired to work as change agents from within the system, with the goal not of seeking credit but of improving health of individuals, communities, and populations.

-The Programs have outstanding curriculums in place, devoted faculty, engaged and enthusiastic community partners, and a tremendous national partner in the Veterans Administration.
+The Programs have outstanding curricula in place, devoted faculty, engaged and enthusiastic community partners, and a tremendous national partner in the Veterans Administration.
 None of these will change.
 National Clinician Scholars will receive the strong mentorship and robust training in research methods, policy, leadership, and communication skills that was a hallmark of the legacy Clinical Scholars Program.